miickel/miickel/README.md

 ## 🧑‍💻 The Present

+- **Product & Engineering at Waitwhile** - Let customers get in line remotely and wait from anywhere no matter what type of business you run.
 - **Podopi** - An app that uses your blog as a blueprint to [create a podcast on your behalf](https://www.podopi.com).
   - https://www.podopi.com
 - **TAYL - Talk at You Later** - An app that turns any webpage, article, blog post or [text to podcast](https://www.tayl.app).